ahraza51214/CreateAndAccessDatabase/README.md

 The repository folder contains interface and a customerRepository class which contains all the written methods to solve the assignment 2 Appendix B requirements.
 The program.cs file contains display methods, and it can be run to test and display all the 9 exersizes from Appendix B.

 OBS!
-The Repositories folder also contains a class ConnectionStringHelper, which contains a method GetConnectionString() to configure connection to the dataabse, Please provide your database parameters in the method GetConnectionString() to establish connection to yout database.
+The Repositories folder also contains a class ConnectionStringHelper, which contains a method GetConnectionString() to configure connection to the dataabse.
+Please provide your database parameters in the method GetConnectionString() to establish connection to yout database.